This is an oldie but a goodie. This Marshmallow Fudge Slice is simple but so fun to make!

 Some of the most popular recipes on my blog are the classic ones, recipes that Grandma used to make with total ease when we visited, or ones that have appeared in tea rooms ever since I was little.

 This recipe is one that is often mentioned to me when I share my Marshmallow Shortbread recipe, this one is just as simple and definitely just as delicious.

 I have been having so much fun baking recently as finally after many years my 17 year old oven has been retired!!
 It did really well, in fact despite having no timer or light, and the inability for the door to fully close it is responsible for all of my recipes so far on this blog!
 It has done a great job of baking for years for my family despite its failings.
-I had a lot of great advice over on my Facebook page as to which oven to choose and Fisher & Paykel seemed to come out on top for what I needed!
-Sadly no new kitchen but a mini makeover is better than nothing for my mini kitchen.
+So a new oven needed a new recipe to test!

 As with most old recipes this one is modified from the Girls & Boys Rally book, which is a lovely collection of recipes sent in by ladies up and down the country many years ago.
 They tend to be easy and delicious.
 But with many old recipes they include the bare minimum of details as to how to actually cook the thing!

 So it is my job to flesh out the details and method for you to make it nice and easy to replicate.
 The most tricky bit honestly was making the marshmallow and to be honest its pretty easy.
 BUT I did burn the first lot!
 So my advice is to follow instructions I give below but watch the boiling of the gelatine and sugar.